Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 **Boundaries:**
 - This is a communication channel for strategic alignment, not a 24/7 hotline
 - Technical issues should go through the support SLA channels
-- Custom development requests require separate consulting agreements
+- Custom development requests require separate Statements of Work (SOWs)

 ---